ranjanipandian/Bus-Reservation-System/README.md

 # Bus-Reservation-System

-#Overview
+# Bus Reservation System

-The Bus Reservation System is a simple console-based application that allows users to view bus schedules, reserve seats, and cancel reservations.
-This system is intended to demonstrate the use of basic programming principles like data storage, input/output operations, and user interaction.
+## Overview

-#Features
+The **Bus Reservation System** is a console-based application that allows users to view bus schedules, reserve seats, and cancel reservations.
+It is designed to help bus operators manage seat bookings and reservations efficiently.
+This system is implemented in Java and uses basic programming concepts such as arrays, lists, and user interaction in the console.

-View available buses and their schedules.
+## Features

-Reserve seats on selected buses.
+- View available buses and their schedules.

-Cancel seat reservations.
+- Reserve a seat on a bus.

-Display reservation details (reserved seat number, bus details, etc.).
+- Cancel a reservation.

-Manage available seats dynamically.
+- Display reservation details (e.g., seat number, bus details).

-Simple console-based interaction with clear menu options.
+- Simple text-based user interface for easy interaction.

-#Technologies Used
+## Technologies Used
-Programming Language: Java (or any language of your choice)
+- **Programming Language**: Java

-Data Storage: In-memory data structures (e.g., arrays, lists)
+- **Data Structures**: Arrays, Lists

-User Interface: Console-based (text-based)
+- **User Interface**: Console-based, Text-based